TigerTopher/blog/content/post/2020-02-28-on-reading.md

 | Train ride          | 2 \* 40 minutes  | Non-tech book           |
 | Post-dinner reading | At least an hour | Tech book               |

-The common thing between these three reading environments is that they all are controlled spaces.
+The reason why these three reading environments work for me is because they are controlled spaces.
 I can't really do much while walking to the station except to listen.
 Train rides are amazing as it serves as my off-the-grid moments where I could focus on my book.
-Can't really do much but to read, look outside, then read more.
+There is nothing but to read, maybe look outside, then read some more.

 {{< image
 src="/img/2020-02-28-gif-3.gif"
 alt="Gif_3"
 style="display: block;margin-left: auto;margin-right: auto;width: 50%;">}}

-For post-dinner reading, I stay a bit more time in the dining table, open my laptop, and have a split-screen of the e-book I'm reading and my note-taking software.
+For post-dinner reading, I stay a bit more time in the my usual spot, open my laptop, and have a split-screen of the e-book I'm reading and my note-taking software.

 **Pro-tip: Put on [Lo-Fi music](https://open.spotify.com/show/7MctELagHSo5Fnvwh7aCfM?si=e3mPI1I2QfKubLvNDjyWdg) for optimal reading experience.**